AnuradhaGomase/Currency-Coverter/README.md

 To Visit App:

-Open index.html to view it in your browser and start playing.
+Open index.html to view it in your browser and try currency conversion.

 ## Reflection